 Similar to the price of services, discount rates of telecommunications services generally can be decided by a telecommunications enterprise, provided that it must comply with the universal discount limit of 50% which is set by the Commercial Law on all goods and services.
-However, on December 29, 2017, the MIC issued Circular 47/2017/TT-BTTT which sets out a tighter discount limit on terrestrial mobile telecommunications services.
-Accordingly, post-paid mobile subscribers are still entitled to a maximum promotional value of 50% while, from 1 March 2018, the maximum discount is 20% for pre-paid mobile users.
+However, on December 29, 2017, the MIC issued Circular 47/2017/TT-BTTT (as amended by Circular 18/2023/TT-BTTTT dated 30 November 2023) which sets out a tighter discount limit on terrestrial mobile telecommunications services.
+Accordingly, post-paid mobile subscribers are still entitled to a maximum promotional value of 50%.